 Madness announce Forest Live dates for the summer

-Following on from sold-out Forest Live 2022 performances, Madness have announced dates as part of the annual concert series presented by Forestry England.
+Following on from sold-out Forest Live 2022 performances, Madness have announced dates for 2023 as part of the annual concert series presented by Forestry England.

-Drawing on their musical roots in ska, Madness were responsible for some of the most credible pop compositions of their generation with the ability to write songs that sparkle with the spirit of British life.
-Creating their trademark ‘nutty’ sound, they became the UK’s consummate singles group with a huge haul of hits such as ‘One Step Beyond’, ‘My Girl’, ‘Baggy Trousers’, ‘Embarrassment’, ‘Grey Day’, ‘House Of Fun’, ‘Driving In My Car’, ‘Our House’ and ‘Wings Of A Dove’.
-Last year, Madness celebrated their 40th Anniversary, testament to the band’s enduring popularity as music makers, their legendary live shows satiating the appetite of the steadfast ‘Madheads’ fanbase.
+Drawing on their musical roots in pop and ska, Madness are responsible for some of the most credible pop compositions of their generation with the ability to write songs that sparkle with the spirit of British life.
+Creating their trademark ‘nutty’ sound, they became the UK’s consummate singles group with a huge haul of hits such as ‘One Step Beyond’, ‘My Girl’, ‘Baggy Trousers’, ‘Embarrassment’, ‘It Must Be Love’, ‘House Of Fun’, ‘Driving In My Car’, ‘Our House’ and ‘Wings Of A Dove’.
+A career spanning over 4 decades in the business is testament to the band’s enduring popularity as music makers, their legendary live shows satiating the appetite of the steadfast ‘Madheads’ fanbase.
 The band are currently in the studio recording their first new album in 6 years.

 Forest Live is a major outdoor live music series that introduces forests to new audiences in unique, natural woodland arenas around the country.
-Over 1.9 million people have attended a Forest Live gig in the last twenty years, enjoying great music and supporting the nation’s forests when buying a ticket.
+Over 2 million people have attended a Forest Live gig in the last twenty-two years, enjoying great music and supporting the nation’s forests when buying a ticket.
 Going to a concert helps Forestry England create beautiful places for people to enjoy, run important conservation projects and keep growing trees.
-Every year they plant some 8 million trees sustainably, caring for the nation’s 1,500 woods and forests and welcoming 230 million visits annually.
+Last year they planted some 6.8 million trees, caring for the nation’s 1,500 woods and forests sustainably and welcoming 363 million visits annually.

 Notes to Editor

 Wildlife - Forestry England manages the biggest and most diverse area of land in England.
 From forests to heathlands, mountains to moors, farmland to urban green spaces.
 Over half of our landscapes are covered by statutory designations, including Sites of Special Scientific Interest (SSSIs), Areas of Outstanding Natural Beauty (AONBs) and National Parks making them some of the most valuable habitats for nature.
-Recently we have reintroduced sea eagles and pine martens back to the countryside.
+Wildlife reintroduction projects include beavers, chequered skipper butterflies, pine martens and pool frogs.

 People - Forestry England encourages adventures on their 1,800 miles of trails.
 99% of people live within an hour’s drive of one of our forests.

 Timber - Forestry England plants and harvests millions of trees every year to keep them sustainably supplying around half of the country’s home-grown timber.
 Last year 65 different species of tree were planted.
 The timber is used in everything from homebuilding to furniture–making.